nicolasgasco/angular_travel_logger/README.md

 ## Todo
 - Customized form validation
-- Sorting and filtering tríps
+- Sorting and filtering trips
 - Add travel mates if they are users of the app
 - Improve styles
 - Data visualization